Need help? We are available to speak to you 7 days a weekRead More

 90 – 95+ Points

-The latest invitation round for 190 visa and 491 visas often run in parallel or shortly after the 189 visa round, providing alternative visa invitations for those who don’t meet the high independent thresholds.
+The invitation round for 190 visa and 491 visas may run in parallel or shortly after the 189 visa round, providing alternative visa invitations for those who do not meet the high thresholds for the skilled independent visa.

 One of the most frequent questions from applicants is: